Limit Multiplicity For Unitary Groups and The Stable Trace Formula: Introduction.

 Endoscopy is a specific instance of the principle of functoriality in the Langlands program.
-It concerns certain groups $H$, the so-called endoscopic groups of $G$, and states that if~$\psi$ factors through an embedding~${^L}H \hookrightarrow {^L}G$, then there must be trace identities between the characters of the representations~$\pi \in \Pi_{\psi}$ and those of representations~$\pi^H$ of~$H$ in a corresponding packet~$\Pi_\psi^H$.
-The character identities are witnessed through the trace formula~$\Idiscintro(f)$, a distribution computing the trace of convolution by a smooth, compactly supported function~$f$ on the subspace of~$\Aut$ spanned by the representations $\pi \in \Pi_{\psi}$.
+It concerns certain groups~$H$, the so-called endoscopic groups of $G$, and states that if~$\psi$ factors through an embedding~${^L}H \hookrightarrow {^L}G$, then there must be trace identities between the characters of the representations~$\pi \in \Pi_{\psi}$ and those of representations~$\pi^H$ of~$H$ in a corresponding packet~$\Pi_\psi^H$.
+The character identities are witnessed through the trace formula~$\Idiscintro(f)$.
+In the case of our parameters with regular infinitesimal character, this distribution computes the trace of convolution by a smooth, compactly supported function~$f$ on the subspace of~$\Aut$ spanned by the representations $\pi \in \Pi_{\psi}$.
 More specifically, the character identities appear in a decomposition of $\Idiscintro(f)$ referred to as the stabilization of the trace formula (written here in a simplified version for exposition purposes): Here the sum runs over all endoscopic groups $H$ such that $\psi$ factors through ${^L}H$.
 The distributions $\SHdiscintro(f^H)$ are stable, meaning that they satisfy a strengthening of the conjugacy-invariance property of characters of representations.

 The summands $\SHdiscintro(f)$, initially defined inductively, can be expanded explicitly as linear combinations of traces $\tr \pi (f)$ of the representations $\pi \in \Pi_{\psi}$: this is the so-called stable multiplicity formula.
 We write here a simplified version of the stable multiplicity formula in which we have omitted constants which can be ignored in the asymptotic questions we are concerned with: The coefficients $\xi(\pi, H)$ arise from characters of a $2$-group $\mS_{\psi}$, the group of connected components of the centralizer of the image of $\psi$.
 More precisely, there are two mappings the second of which is a bijection.
 In this way, the coefficient $\xi(\pi,H)$ in the decomposition of the stable term $\SHdiscintro(f^H)$ is the value of the character associated to $\pi$ on the group element corresponding to $H$.\\